alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 ### Summary

-The publishing app uses the publishing API to create and synchronise a new edition of a document, which consolidates related content items into it prior to sending to content store.
+The publishing app uses the Publishing API to create and synchronise a new edition of a document, which consolidates related content items into it prior to sending to Content Store.
 All affected content items are added to a publishing queue, which triggers downstream actions such as cache clearing and email alerts.

 ## What happens when a developer deploys a change to an application?